 With spring just around the corner, it’s nice to dream about packing away heavy winter clothes and opening the windows to let the fresh air in!
 However, spring is also the time when insects wake up and emerge from their winter hiding places.
 Hungry termites, ants, cockroaches, bed bugs, flies, and wasps may be too close for comfort.
-To keep pests at bay, here’s how an exterminator suggests you keep your home free of pests in spring in New Jersey.
+To keep pests at bay, here’s how a pest exterminator in New Jersey suggests you keep your home free of pests in spring in New Jersey.

 Insects love food just as much as you do.
 In fact, kitchens are a magnet for pests like cockroaches and ants.
 To discourage them, keep dry food (including pet food) in sealed plastic containers; avoid leaving any food on the counter, sink, or in pet bowls; empty trash cans; and minimize clutter on countertops (where insects can easily hide during the day).
 Regularly wash the kitchen floor, and sweep or vacuum daily to minimize crumbs.